vatlab/vat-docs/content/Documentation/vtools Commands/admin.md

 A lot of variant tables can be generated during the analysis and it can be difficult to remember what types of variants are stored in each table. *variant tools* allows you to use arbitrary characters in table names and describe tables with messages when they are created, rename tables and modify their descriptions after they are created.
 The latter two operations are performed using commands `vtools admin --rename-table OLDNAME NEWNAME` and `vtools admin --describe_table NAME NEW_DESCRIPTION`.
 The usages of these two commands are straightforward.

-(:toggleexample Examples: Change name and comment of variant tables:) Let us get a sample project and create a few variant tables
+<details><summary> Examples: Change name and comment of variant tables</summary> Let us get a sample project and create a few variant tables

     vtools init testProj
     vtools admin --load_snapshot vt_simple